cgkineo/adapt-graphicLottie/README.md

 # Adapt Graphic Lottie

-**Adapt Graphic Lottie** is an *extension* that renders Lottie animations exported from Adobe After Effect using the Bodymovin plugin where *most* graphics are rendered as *img* tags.
-Just upload the json as an svgz.
+**Adapt Graphic Lottie** is an *extension* that renders Lottie animations exported from Adobe After Effect using the Bodymovin plugin.
+It work *only* where graphics are rendered as *img* tags and not everywhere.
+Change the file ending, uploading the json as an svgz/bmp for the AAT.

 Uses v5.7.6 of Lottie.